 This option entails rebuilding the existing single circuit wood pole Pinjar-Regans-Emu Downs-Eneabba 132kV transmission line as a double circuit 330kV transmission line.
 An existing line from Neerabup to Pinjar (presently operated at 132kV but constructed at 330kV) will be used to connect the new line with the 330kV network at Neerabup.

-The line would initially operate with one side energised at 330kV and the other at 132kV to maintain the existing supplies to Regans substation and Emu Downs wind farm.
+The line would initially operate with one side energised at 330kV and the other at 132kV to maintain the existing supplies to Regans substation.

 Figure 7: 330kV Double Circuit Option (initial arrangement)